tweedegolf/rust-training/book/src/C1-parallel-rust/mod.md

 - implement `lock`.
 Be careful about spurious wakes: after `wait` returns, you must stil check the condition
 - implement unlocking (`Drop for MutexGuard<T>` using `wake_one`.

 The linked chapter goes on to further optimize the mutex.
-This really is no longer part of a 101 course, but we won't stop you if you try (and will still try to help if you get stuck)!
+This really is no longer part of this workshop, but we won't stop you if you try (and will still try to help if you get stuck)!